'Why can't they work a little longer?': Locals discuss NZ Super eligibility

+Means-testing whether people should be eligible for New Zealand Superannuation is one suggestion from a Bay of Plenty local to tackle potential problems surrounding the pension.

+Mikaere Tangoiro, who is in his 80s, realises the situation is a "knotty" one but thinks if people are "fit and healthy" over the eligibility age of 65, means-testing could be the answer.

-A budget advice expert says raising the superannuation age would hurt young people struggling to save for retirement while also battling high housing costs.
+Elsewhere, a budget advice expert says increasing the age would penalise some people who have been preparing for retirement.

-Meanwhile, Bay of Plenty locals have shared their views on the topic after experts butted heads about whether changes should be made to the pension, as reported in the Rotorua Daily Post Weekend.
+It comes after experts were split on the subject, as reported in the Bay of Plenty Times Weekend.

 The latest Stats NZ period life tables, which use deaths from 2019 to 2021 to calculate life expectancy, shows a newborn boy can expect to live, on average, 80.5 years and a newborn girl 84.1 years.

-Distinguished Professor Emeritus Paul Spoonley earlier said superannuation would be a hot topic over the coming years.
+Distinguished Professor Emeritus Paul Spoonley said superannuation would be a hot topic over the coming years.

-He said people were living longer and in the near future between 20-30 per cent of New Zealand's population could be aged over 65.
+He said people were living longer and in the near future between 20 and 30 per cent of New Zealand's population could be aged over 65.

-"Over the next decade, because of the demography and ageing of New Zealand, the cost to superannuation will continue to rise significantly," Spoonley said.
+"Over the next decade, because of the demography and ageing of New Zealand, the cost to superannuation will continue to rise significantly."

 Spoonley thought one option to help resolve the pressures of supporting the superannuation could be delaying eligibility.

-Ministry of Social Development data showed the number of people receiving superannuation in the Bay of Plenty increased by 1803 between September 2020 and September 2021.

-The most someone can currently get is $1013.28 per fortnight before tax if they live alone or with a dependent child.
-A couple where both partners meet the criteria receives $768.92 each per fortnight.

-A spokesman for Minister for Social Development Carmel Sepuloni said there were no plans to change any eligibility rules for superannuation.
+A spokesman for Minister for Social Development Carmel Sepuloni said there were no plans to change any eligibility rules.

-Retirement Commissioner Jane Wrightson said raising the age of eligibility in New Zealand would "increase inequity" for those with lower life expectancy rates, such as Māori and Pacific people, and those who are already heading into retirement financially worse off, particularly women.
+Retirement Commissioner Jane Wrightson said raising the age of eligibility would "increase inequity" for those with lower life expectancy rates, such as Māori and Pacific people, and those already heading into retirement financially worse off, particularly women.

 Life expectancy for Māori was lower than for Europeans, Stats NZ data also revealed.
 European males could expect to live 81 years and females 84.5 years, compared to 73.4 for Māori males and 77.1 for Māori females.